 - a) The current provision for employee entitlements includes accrued short term incentive plans, severance entitlements, accrued annual leave and the unconditional entitlements to long service leave where employees have completed the required period of service.
 The amounts are presented as current since the Consolidated Entity does not have an unconditional right to defer settlement for these obligations.
-However, based on experience, the Group does not expect all employees to take the full amount of accrued leave or require payment in the next 12 months.
-Current leave obligations that are not expected to be taken or paid within the next 12 months amount to \$18,000. - b) Provisions for future removal and restoration costs are recognised where there is a present obligation, and it is probable that an outflow of economic benefits will be required to settle the obligation.
+Current leave obligations that are not expected to be taken or paid within the next 12 months amount to \$nil. - b) Provisions for future removal and restoration costs are recognised where there is a present obligation, and it is probable that an outflow of economic benefits will be required to settle the obligation.
 The estimated future obligations include the costs of removing facilities, abandoning wells, and restoring the affected areas.